Chris Brown May Be Still Carrying A Torch For Karrueche Tran

 Brown and Rihanna split in 2009 when he was criminally charged with physically attacking her during a quarrel while the two were in Los Angeles to attend the Grammys.

 He was ultimately sentenced to probation and ordered to stay away from the sultry singer.
-Later, the two tried to reconcile their relationship, but split again after a short while.
+Later, the two tried to reconcile their relationship but split again after a short while.
+Since then, there having several rumors the two were moving toward giving it yet another try.

 “These other girls who Chris has been with in the past have been with him only to use him for his fame, exotic travels and money,” a source added of his mom’s way of thinking.
 “What he and Rih had was genuine and Joyce wishes he find that love again and with her.”

-Brown has refrained from commenting on his mother’s wishes, but recently turned heads when he took to social media to rant and argue that men may cheat more but “women cheat better.”
+Brown has refrained from commenting on his mother’s wishes, but recently turned heads when he took to social media to rant and argued that men may cheat more but “women cheat better.”

-His verbal tirade fueled speculation he was referring to trouble in his then rumored fling with Cydney Christine.
+His verbal tirade fueled speculation he was referring to trouble in his then-rumored fling with Cydney Christine.

 “Playing games when she was lucky enough to score the hottest guy on the planet,” a seemingly infuriated Brown posted.